History of the Falkland Islands: Establishment of Port Stanley

 At one point in the 19th century, Stanley became one of the world's busiest ports.
 However, the ship-repair trade began to slacken off in 1876 with the establishment of the Plimsoll line, which saw the elimination of the so-called coffin ships and unseaworthy vessels that might otherwise have ended up in Stanley for repair.
 With the introduction of increasingly reliable iron steamships in the 1890s the trade declined further and was no longer viable following the opening of the Panama Canal in 1914.
 Port Stanley continued to be a busy port supporting whaling and sealing activities in the early part of the 20th century, British warships (and garrisons) in the First and Second World War and the fishing and cruise ship industries in the latter half of the century.

 Government House opened as the offices of the Lieutenant Governor in 1847.
 Government House continued to develop with various additions, formally becoming the Governor's residence in 1859 when Governor Moore took residence.
 Government House remains the residence of the Governor.

 Many of the colonists begin to move from Ansons' Harbour to Port Stanley.
 As the new town expanded, the population grew rapidly, reaching 200 by 1849.
 The population was further expanded by the arrival of 30 married Chelsea Pensioners and their families.
+The Royal Falkland Islands Police were established in November 1846 with the appointment of Francis Parry as Chief Constable.
+The force was initially staffed by three officers – the Chief Constable, the Gaoler (responsible for prisoners), and the Night Constable (responsible for policing during the night).
+The Constables Ordinance 1846, which had been enacted by the colony's Legislative Council on 27 October of that year.
 The Chelsea Pensioners were to form the permanent garrison and police force, taking over from the Royal Sappers and Miners Regiment which had garrisoned the early colony.

 The Exchange Building opened in 1854; part of the building was later used as a church.
 1854 also saw the establishment of Marmont Row, including the Eagle Inn, now known as the Upland Goose Hotel.
 In 1887, Jubilee Villas were built to celebrate the Golden Jubilee of Queen Victoria.
 Jubilee Villas are a row of brick built houses that follow a traditional British pattern; positioned on Ross road near the waterfront, they became an iconic image during the Falklands War.

 Peat is common on the islands and has traditionally been exploited as a fuel.
 Uncontrolled exploitation of this natural resource led to peat slips in 1878 and 1886.
 The 1878 peat slip resulted in the destruction of several houses, whilst the 1886 peat slip resulted in the deaths of two women and the destruction of the Exchange Building.

 Christ Church Cathedral was consecrated in 1892 and completed in 1903.
 It received its famous whalebone arch, constructed from the jaws of two blue whales, in 1933 to commemorate the centenary of continuous British administration.
 Also consecrated in 1892 was the Tabernacle United Free Church, constructed from an imported timber kit.